KerrBeeldens/programming_class_24_25/README.md

 It contains the following folders:

 - The source code of the 5 assignments, separated into folders:
-    - assignment 1:
+    - assignment 1: Half-tone
-    - assignment 2:
+    - assignment 2: Animation
-    - assignment 3:
+    - assignment 3: Game
-    - assignment 4:
+    - assignment 4: Etch-a-sketch
-    - assignment 5:
+    - assignment 5: Tetris
 - The source code of the accompanying report (LaTeX). **N.B.** This document will not compile as it requires a custom LaTeX package and document class.
+- A folder with videos briefly explaining each of the programs and show their features.
 - The compiled report (PDF).